 Whether your mom is the active type or just wants to lay low – planning out a full day to celebrate Mother’s Day will be a blast with any of the following ideas.

-- Clean her house or help in the garden while your mother relaxes with a book or her favorite TV show on.
+23. Clean her house or help in the garden.
+Encourage your mother to relax with a book or her favorite TV show on.
 Ask her if there is anything that really needs to get done and she’s been dreading to do herself like cleaning the windows or pulling weeds. (free)

-- Visit a museum.
+27. Visit a museum.
 Take just your mother and check out her favorite art gallery or bring the whole family and enjoy a fun-filled day at a science museum.
 Joy can be discovered through experience, exploration, learning something new, and making memories along the way. ($)

-- Throw a ladies’ garden party!
+31. Throw a ladies’ garden party.
 Invite only a couple of friends or the whole neighborhood – celebrating moms together makes the day even more special!
 Look for fancy table linens, ornate vases, fresh flowers, and nice china to display tea, macaron cookies, cakes, and sandwiches.
 Buy mom a beautiful, classic Kentucky Derby style hat and a strand of pearls so she can get dolled up for the event. ($$ – $$$)

-- Take a cooking class together.
+32. Take a cooking class together.
 If your mom is already the best cook you know, book a class that is outside of her comfort zone.
 Maybe you can find a cooking class that teaches how to prepare an ethnic food that your mom loves but has never had the courage to try herself at home.
 If there’s nothing local, consider scheduling a virtual cooking class.
 This is another option that can be done from afar if you can’t be together with your mom in person. ($$$)